Marie Jean Philip: Bilingual-Bicultural Movement

 Philip was a pioneer in the Bilingual-Bicultural (Bi-Bi) movement.
 She took a job with The Learning Center for Deaf Children in Framingham in 1985, moving up to the position of Bilingual Bicultural Coordinator in 1987.

 Leadership

 Philip traveled to many countries during her career, including Canada, El Salvador, England, France, Italy, and Japan.
 She also took on many speaking engagements due to her research and experience.
 Marie was influential in establishing the Massachusetts Commission for the Deaf and Hard of Hearing in 1985."
-Marie was also taught ASL at Harvard University before the program was deleted due to funding money ran out.
+Marie was also taught ASL at Harvard University before funding money ran out and the program was deleted.
 Marie never wanted to be famous, and although she had an international reputation, she never forgot her roots.
-She felt most comfortable at the Worcester Deaf Club chatting with the ‘real’ people, as she would refer to her friends and neighbors.
+She felt most comfortable at the Worcester Deaf Club chatting with the 'real' people, as she would refer to her friends and neighbors.

 Philip also worked as a freelance interpreter in settings that ranged from local to international.